jringhetti/stress-o-meter/README.md

 ## Acknowledgments

-* to my stress, Inexhaustible source of ideas
+* to my stress, inexhaustible source of ideas
-* to my family and they patience
+* to my family and their patience
 * to Elements of AI, for the oportunity to learn and refresh concepts